India police visit Twitter offices after govt tweet flagged | SAMAA

 Under Twitter’s rules, a post is tagged as “manipulated media” if it includes “media (videos, audio, and images) that have been deceptively altered or fabricated”.

-Modi and the BJP have been criticised for their slow response to a new wave of Covid-19 infections that has pushed India’s healthcare system to breaking point.
+Modi and the BJP have been criticized for their slow response to a new wave of Covid-19 infections that has pushed India’s healthcare system to breaking point.

 The BJP has hit back via its social media army, blaming state governments and others for ignoring what it says were Modi’s repeated warnings of a second wave.